donut/OCamURL-server/README.md

 ## Project Expectations ##

-This is a project for use in production at RightThisMinute.
+This is a project for use at RightThisMinute.
 There is no promise of support or continued work in this public repo.
 It is being released mainly to benefit those who are starting out in OCaml.
 It's likely a poor example, but being simpler may help make some things clear.
+This isn't to say we're not accepting issues and pull requests, just know that we may have selfish motivations in what we integrate.